CSC510-G35-Fall2022/Mental_Health/README.md

 <br/>

 ### Purpose
 To incorporate aspects of mental well-being into discord usage.
+Aspects of social media have become detrimental to mental health, and since many people spend hours a day on Discord, this bot is here to help users improve their mental health as they use Discord.
+Certain functionalities such as reminding users to take a break and other functionalities that require a database have not yet been implemented.
+Below is a list of working functionalities as well as install and contributing instructions.

 The following functionalities are up and running:

 **Journal Command**